StereoKit/StereoKit-Docs/docs/Pages/StereoKit/SKSettings/omitEmptyFrames.md

 ---
 layout: default
 title: SKSettings.omitEmptyFrames
-description: If StereoKit has nothing to render for this frame, it skips submitting a proojection layer to OpenXR entirely.
+description: If StereoKit has nothing to render for this frame, it skips submitting a projection layer to OpenXR entirely.
 ---
 # [SKSettings]({{site.url}}/Pages/StereoKit/SKSettings.html).omitEmptyFrames